rockysx27/AirlineTycoon/README.md

 Employees:
 * More pilots/attendants available for hire
-* Slightly increase competence of randomly generated personal
+* Slightly increase competence of randomly generated employees
 * Generate randomized advisors as well
-* Regenerate unemployed personal if not hired within 7 days (prevents buildup of low-skill personal in long games)
+* Regenerate unemployed employees if not hired within 7 days (prevents buildup of low-skill candidates in long games)
 * List automatically sorted by skill
 * Update worker happiness based on salary
     * Chance to increase/decrease happiness each day based on how much salary is higher/lower than original salary